 gravel rail trail with a short paved section in Willimantic and a gravel section

 Thompson Section; Easy to moderate.
-Short stone-dust section.
-Hard packed gravel base.
+Stone-dust section.
+Hard packed gravel section.

 Take Route 66 (Main St) through Willimantic to Bridge St. Cross the RR tracks

 and take an immediate right onto a gravel road that parallels the tracks.
 On

 your left you will come to a parking lot and map board.
 Another parking lot is